NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Schedules: Power Outage Periods**

 Specifies the power outage periods.
-Enter a date like "Dec 15 - Jan 15".
+Enter a date range like "Dec 15 - Jan 15".
 Optionally, can enter hour of the day like "Dec 15 2 - Jan 15 20" (start hour can be 0 through 23 and end hour can be 1 through 24).
 If multiple periods, use a comma-separated list.

 - **Name:** ``schedules_power_outage_periods``
 - **Type:** ``String``